becmorrell/Prototyping/Instagram Stories/readme.md

 I have added the following:

-✅ `Camera patch`
+✅ `Camera patch`<br>
-✅ `Long press` interaction to record a video
+✅ `Long press` interaction to record a video <br>
-✅ `Tap` interaction to capture a photo
+✅ `Tap` interaction to capture a photo  <br>
-✅ Link these into image and photo layers to display
+✅ Link these into image and photo layers to display <br>

-✅ `Loop Builder` used for creating loop of color components ✅ `Loop select` to select different colors of background and text on photo screen
+✅ `Loop Builder` used for creating loop of color components <br>
+✅ `Loop select` to select different colors of background and text on photo screen <br>

-✅ Added `text field` and logic to allow user to tap screen, enter text and end editing by tapping on screen or exiting the photo screen
+✅ Added `text field` and logic to allow user to tap screen, enter text and end editing by tapping on screen or exiting the photo screen <br>